WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Description**

-Combines multiple dictionaries of mapped files (see `map_files`) into a Pandas DataFrame.
+Combines multiple dictionaries of mapped files (see `map_files`) into a Pandas dataframe.

 Assumes that the files contained in the first dictionary are present in each of the following dictionaries.